 Cheryl wrote in the comments to last week’s post:

 One of my furbabies is a little Chihuahua named Ricco who has an enormous amount of skin issues and allergies.
 When I discovered he had been to about 4 different households in his life before me, I realized that his issues are more than likely due to vaccinosis.
-He is now slowly on the mend and all my furbabies now get yearly titers. (italics mine)
+He is now slowly on the mend and all my furbabies now get yearly titers. (emphasis mine)

 - Hurt your animal